jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

 ## Conclusions and Way Forward

-- The possibility that for a given data set, savings have been demonstrated to have great variation depending on the Iteration, shows that indeed the order in which the original cells are deduplicated and emitted to the arena is very important and that some orders are much better than others to get good deduplication ratios.
+- For a given data set, savings have been demonstrated to have great variation depending on the Iteration; this shows that indeed the order in which the original cells are deduplicated and emitted to the arena is very important and that some orders are much better than others to get good deduplication ratios.
 Iteration 1 and Iteration 2 are special cases of Iteration 3.

 - This points to doing an exhaustive analysis of all the orders in which the cells should be analyzed and emitted, and get the one with the best results.
-But this is indeed a problem of checking all permutations of N original cells, and this problem quickly gets intractable ( O(N!) )
+But this is indeed a problem of checking all permutations of N original cells, and this problem very quickly gets intractable ( O(N!) )

 - In the future, some additional research may be done in order to accelerate the exploration of possible better solutions to this problem so that we can get better deduplication ratios

-So for now, the following actions will be done in RAGE1 for allowing the developer-friendly BTILE definitions indicated above, and still getting good storage efficiency:
+So for now, the following actions will be done in RAGE1 for allowing the developer-friendly BTILE definitions indicated above, and still get good storage efficiency:

 - Change cell-data layout to use a single byte-arena per DATASET and make